xiyu222/TITS-CGA-DDPG/README.md

 •	Matplotlib 2.2.2

 # Functions
-•	env.py: The environment in which algorithms interact.
+•	simulation_lib.py: The environment in which algorithms interact.

-•	DDQN.py: Deep reinforcement learning algorithm used by DDQN-PV.
+•	nashRL_netlib.py: Deep reinforcement learning algorithm used by CGA-DDPG.

-•	train~.py: The performance and comparison of DDQN-PV algorithm.
+•	train.py: The performance and comparison of CGA-DDPG algorithm.

 # Usage
-Run the train～.py file directly.
+Run the train.py file directly.